 If pricing by the job is not acceptable to the client, pricing by the hour or day is the next best option.

 An hourly or daily rate may also form a useful ‘rule of thumb’ for copywriters preparing prices: gauge the likely time required, multiply by the hourly/daily rate and increase the total as required to cover any relevant factors listed above.

 In addition, some clients or prospects like to use an hourly or daily rate as a rough price benchmark – even if it isn’t used to price actual projects.

 For most copywriting jobs, we discourage pricing by the word, for the following reasons:

 - Pricing by the word positions copywriting as a commodity rather than a professional service.
 We believe that copywriters offer their clients far more than just words on a page, and that the way they are paid should reflect this.

 - Per-word pricing is often used to negotiate unfair prices.
 Some rates offered in the marketplace, if converted into hourly rates in a realistic way, would be below the UK minimum wage.
 A copywriter working ‘full time’ at a content mill would earn less than £5000 per year.

 - Typical per-word prices are for ‘writing only’.
 They do not take account of any of the factors listed above that affect the time and effort required to complete a copywriting project.
-Therefore, copywriters are incentivised to work too quickly, so their content is factually inaccurate, badly written, poorly edited or otherwise substandard.
-Conversely, copywriters are discouraged to add value through client discussion, research and reflection.
+Therefore, copywriters are incentivised to work too quickly, which can lead to content that is factually inaccurate, badly written, poorly edited or otherwise substandard.
+At the same time, copywriters are discouraged to add value through client discussion, research and reflection.